-To get the planning started, we consulter with experts Annie Armstrong and Michelle Norwood to put together our favorite seasonal colors to consider for your wedding, along with suggestions on what to pair them with and tips for sneaking each shade into your décor in unexpected ways.
+To get the planning started, we consulted with experts Annie Armstrong and Michelle Norwood to put together our favorite seasonal colors to consider for your wedding along with suggestions on what to pair them with and tips for sneaking each shade into your decor in unexpected ways.

 Meet the Expert

-Why not incorporate an unexpected color of the season?
 Cranberries are harvested in fall, and this hue is the perfect balance between deep red and playful pink.
-Armstrong suggests that subtle color pops can go a long way when included even in small ways, such as adding a ribbon on a bouquet, and this just might be the ideal fit.
+Armstrong suggests that subtle color pops can go a long way when included even in small ways, such as adding a ribbon on a bouquet.
 Pair cranberry with burgundy or black for plenty of contrast, or work it in as a splash of color with a neutral scheme.

 Forest green just screams fall, especially if you’re planning to host an outdoor soirée.
 But when it comes to forest green, Armstrong warns that it can be a bit tricky, and you may want to consider incorporating it in ways that won’t overdo it.
-A forest green candle or dark green plates can add such a stunning contrast when paired with rich wood tones or golds.
-Forest green can also be gorgeous when paired with jewel tones such as a deep burgundy.
+A forest green candle or dark green plates are a stunning contrast to rustic woods or golds.
+It can also be gorgeous when paired with jewel tones such as a deep burgundy.

 Peach is that perfect orangey-pink color that reminds us of a deeper shade of sherbet, with a little added sophistication.
-And it’s the ideal shade to add a bold pop of color to a cake, a colored candle set-up, or even an escort cards display.
-Pair this shade with earth tones such as cream, caramel, or even navy blue.
+And it’s the ideal shade to add a bold pop of color to a cake or an escort cards display.
+Pair this shade with earth tones, such as cream, caramel, or even navy blue.

 Don't be afraid to stray from the typical deep, dark tones of fall.
 Adding an unexpected pop of bright color can make all the difference in setting up a gorgeous color palette you'll love.

-Dusty rose is one of the most versatile color options to incorporate into a wedding palette, as it can be paired for any season.
-Often, a couple may opt to incorporate the shade into the wedding party’s outfits, but there are so many other details where it can be added as an accent as well.
-Utilize dusty rose when decking a table with a soft linen down the center, napkins, or even a menu to tie it all together.
-And the other reason that makes dusty rose ideal?
+Dusty rose is one of the most versatile color options to incorporate into a wedding palette, as it befits any season.
+A couple may opt to incorporate the shade into the wedding party’s colors, but there are so many other details where it can be added as an accent.
+Utilize dusty rose in a soft linen runner, napkins, or even a menu to tie it all together.
 It can be paired with everything from neutral whites and creams to even a bold navy blue.

-Terracotta is the perfect mix between orangey-red, with a splash of pink mixed in.
+Terracotta is the perfect mix between orangey-red and pink.
 And while this hue can be used for boho summer weddings, it’s also a beautiful addition to a fall palette when paired with other warm tones of tan or marigold.
 Terracotta can be utilized in dinner settings or even incorporated when selecting the ribbon for your bouquet.

-Navy can certainly be the focal point of your palette as this rich tone stands on its own, or you can sneak in some navy details via reception décor accessories if you don't want your palette to be too dark.
-We love the idea of lining tables with navy blue bud vases of varying sizes and filling them with a mix of white flowers, along with orange, red, and burgundy hues.
-Navy is also a gorgeous choice for a bold table linen, providing contrast to other elements on the table.
+Navy can stand on its own as a focal point or be snuck into the details of decor accessories.
+We love the idea of lining tables with navy bud vases of varying sizes and filling them with a mix of white flowers along with persimmon, red, and crimson hues.
+Navy is also a gorgeous choice for a bold table linen, providing contrast to other elements on display.

-Apricot may not be the first color that comes to mind when you think of fall colors, but when you use it alongside surprising pops of dark red and burgundy (like in these figs and chocolate cosmos) this typical spring color feels much more like fall.
-While a palette of entirely apricot may not feel like the right fit for a cool, fall wedding, these warm tones certainly pair well with the deep tones of fall.
-Incorporate apricot into a bouquet or utilize it for a colored ribbon.
+Apricot may not be the first color that comes to mind when you think of fall colors.
+But when you use it alongside surprising pops of burgundy (like in these figs and chocolate cosmos), this typical spring color feels seasonally appropriate.
+Try incorporating apricot into a bouquet or a statement napkin choice.

 Of course, this is the hue that just screams fall if you're opting for a truly seasonal, nature-inspired color palette.
-But fall color palettes don’t need to be all orange, yellow, and red.
-Add in a touch of pumpkin with cozy elements such as blankets on your reception seating, or pops of color in your bouquet, and balance it with neutral shades of white, gray, or cream.
+Add in a touch of pumpkin with cozy elements, such as blankets on your reception seating or accents in your bouquet, and balance it with neutral shades of white, gray, or cream.

-Shades of purple can be tricky when it comes to fall.
-Unless you’re going for a fun, Halloween themed party, deep, dark purples have the ability to put off too much of a holiday-ready feel rather than a fall wedding look.
+Shades of purple can be tricky when it comes to fall, unless you’re going for a fun, Halloween-themed party with moody hues.
 But plum might just be the ideal exception, pairing perfectly with darker flowers and gorgeous greenery.
-Add splashes of this fall shade in the small details such as decorative elements on your reception tables, or to add contrast to your bouquet.
+Add splashes of this fall shade in the small details, such as decorative elements on your reception tables or to add contrast to your bouquet.

 As you plan your color palette, consider the ways greenery will work with other hues as well.
 While your florals may automatically feature greenery, it doesn't have to be an afterthought.
 Work with your florist to be sure your greenery will complement additional tones for a cohesive palette.

 You know we had to get a metallic in the mix.
-Copper is gorgeous any time of year, but for fall, it makes for the ideal complement to any color scheme.
-Copper is stunning on a table whether utilized with florals in a vase or a subtle splash of copper appears in your flatware.
-It can be paired with earth tones and red and yellow hues, but it also works well with deep, moody blues and purples.
+Copper is gorgeous any time of year, but in fall, it really heightens the sensory experience.
+Copper is stunning in a tablescape whether utilized as a vase to house decadent blooms or to make a subtle appearance in your flatware.
+It can be paired with earth tones, scarlet, and saffron hues, but it also works well with deep, moody blues and purples.

-This may just be the most popular fall color palette addition, but we think it’s for good reason.
-Truly, there's no end to the ways you can incorporate a classic burgundy into your fall wedding décor.
-Burgundy can be the main color, with big, bold splashes in your floral choices and reception décor.
-Or, it can be incorporated as a secondary color as a detail accent with warm tones such as cranberry and peach to provide contrast.
+This may just be the most popular addition to a fall wedding color palette—and for good reason.
+Burgundy can be the star of the show with big, bold splashes in floral choices and reception decor.
+Or, it can be mixed into the details with warm tones, such as cranberry and peach, to provide both levity and contrast.

-A truly neutral color palette for fall can be so pretty, especially if you’re planning for golden hour photos amongst the trees.
-Pairing shades of white, subtle yellows, and cream can truly make for a dreamy combination.
-This hue can be incorporated into neutral bouquets or utilized when setting the table with a warm linen.
+A truly neutral color palette can be so pretty for fall, especially if you’re planning for golden-hour photos among the trees.
+Pairing shades of white, subtle yellows, and cream can make for an ethereal combination that goes against the grain of more heady seasonal mixes.
+This hue can be incorporated into neutral bouquets or utilized when setting the table with airy linens.